“But the mere truth won’t do. You must have a lawyer.”

-At [ask LEGAL], we believe that our role is to partner with our clients to make sure that when you have a question, you can pick up the phone and contact your lawyer.
+At the Lord Law Firm, we believe that our role is to partner with our clients to make sure that when you have a question, you can pick up the phone and contact your lawyer.

 2. What can a business lawyer do?